Rooftoptek/Rooftop-SDK-Android/docs/18 - performance.md

 });
 ```

-This saves your words and hashtags in array fields, which MongoDB will store with a multi-key index.
+This saves your words and hashtags in array fields.
 There are some important things to notice about this.
 First of all it’s converting all words to lower case so that we can look them up with lower case queries, and get case insensitive matching.
 Secondly, it’s filtering out common words like ‘the’, ‘in’, and ‘and’ which will occur in a lot of posts, to additionally reduce useless scanning of the index when executing the queries.

 Once you've got the keywords set up, you can efficiently look them up using “All” constraint on your query: